-Proponents proposing a new Telecommunications Tower shall submit an application to the City's Preconsultation Committee for department and agency circulation and review.
-This process will provide information and guidance from all necessary review agencies on site selection, land use compatibility, environmental constraints, visual concerns, and compliance with the requirements of this policy.
-Abutting upper-tier and lower-tier municipalities will be circulated where a proposal is on a property that is located within 200 metres of the abutting municipality, or three times the tower height taken from the base of the tower or guyed wires, whichever is greater.
+Proponents requesting a new Telecommunications Tower shall submit a Precon application to the City's Preconsultation Committee for Department and agency circulation and review.
+This process will provide information and guidance from all necessary review agencies regarding site selection, land use compatibility, environmental constraints, visual concerns, and compliance with the requirements of this Policy.
+Abutting upper-tier and lower-tier municipalities will be circulated where the host site, or any part thereof, is located within 200 metres of the abutting municipality; or where the tower location is less than three times the tower height (measured from the base of the tower or guyed wires); whichever is greater.

-4.02 Telecommunications Facility Review Application Process for Concurrence
+4.02 Telecommunications Facility Concurrence Application (Application) Review Process